 For the temporal distribution shown in Fig.~\ref{fig:documentedSNR_temporal}, we again take $T_\chi = 0.5$ (left panel) and 50 keV (right panel) and fix $m_\chi=5$~keV.
-Here, even with $m_\chi/T_\chi=10$, the cumulative BDM flux does not exhibit the diffuse nature shown in the upper left panel of Fig.~\ref{fig:BDM_flux_millennium}, due to limited number of identified SNRs.
-Except the two specific peaks between \textsc{ad} 1650 and \textsc{ad} 1850 associated with very nearby SNRs~\footnote{These two distinct peaks are from Vela Jr.~(G266.2--01.2) and Boomerang (G106.3+02.7), both of which are located approximately 0.75 kpc from Earth and are estimated to be 3750 and 3900 year-old, respectively.}, the flux is much smaller than the DBDM one.
+Here, even with $m_\chi/T_\chi=10$, the cumulative BDM flux does not exhibit the diffuse nature shown in the upper left panel of Fig.~\ref{fig:BDM_flux_millennium}, due to the limited number of identified SNRs.
+Except the two specific peaks between \textsc{ad} 1650 and \textsc{ad} 1850 associated with very nearby SNRs,\footnote{These two distinct peaks are from Vela Jr.~(G266.2--01.2) and Boomerang (G106.3+02.7), both of which are located approximately 0.75 kpc from Earth and are estimated to be 3750 and 3900 year-old, respectively.} the flux is much smaller than the DBDM one.
 For $T_\chi=50$~keV (right panel), the BDM flux sits completely under the DBDM flux all the time and is zero now.

 For the BDM spatial distribution (Fig.~\ref{fig:documentedSNR_allsky}), integrated over a $T_\chi$ range within $(T_{\chi,{\rm min}}, T_{\chi,{\rm max}}) = (5, 50)$ keV, the DBDM contribution is excluded (included) in the left (right) panel.
 The locations of SNe whose contributions are nonzero are marked by blue dots.
-Four specific remnants: SN~386 (G011.2--00.3), SN~393 (G347.3--00.5), Taurus A (G184.6$-$05.8, aka the Crab Nebula), and Cassiopeia A (G111.7--02.1) are particularly labeled by star symbols for reference.
-With this $T_\chi$ range, the BDM flux from each SN spreads widely over the sky and overlaps with each other.
-However, once the DBDM flux is considered, the BDM flux are mostly buried under the DBDM, except for those around Taurus A and Cassiopeia A. We do not show results in larger $T_\chi$ range.
+Four specific remnants: SN~386 (G011.2--00.3), SN~393 (G347.3--00.5), Taurus A (G184.6$-$05.8, also know as the Crab Nebula), and Cassiopeia A (G111.7--02.1) are particularly labeled by star symbols for reference.
+With this $T_\chi$ range, the BDM fluxes from each SN spread widely over the sky and overlap with each other.
+However, once the DBDM flux is considered, the BDM fluxes are mostly buried under the DBDM, except for those around Taurus A and Cassiopeia A. We do not show results in a larger $T_\chi$ range.
 This is because in that case, the ages of all SNe in this dataset are greater than their $t_{\rm van}$ such that they cannot contribute to the present-day flux.